AtomChongun/GAME-FeedForFish/README.md

 -This game have a limitrd time.
 # Installtion
-Compile & run File name "game"
+Compile & run File name "Game"